Q:What is demand response (DR)? How do we explain its value, and how can we determine whether we should be doing DR at our utility?

 Distributed energy resources (DERs).
 Customers in both the residential and commercial realm are increasingly interested in DERs and behind-the-meter (BTM) storage.
 We’re seeing more and more microgrid projects and corporate sustainability commitments that involve DERs.
 Some customers are motivated by the concept of clean energy while others are interested in DERs and BTM from a disaster-mitigation standpoint.
 DR’s inherent flexibility can assist in managing the inevitable variations in power generation from DERs.

 Smart homes.
 With the proliferation of smart home technologies, customer interest in automating and optimizing their energy usage is growing.
 DR allows utilities to capitalize on this interest to reduce their generation needs.
-For smart thermostat program best practices, check out our report SCE’s 3 Cs of Smart Thermostat Program Success.
+For smart thermostat program best practices, check out our report SCE’s three C’s of smart thermostat program success.

 Electric vehicles (EVs).
 The EV market will almost certainly continue to increase customers’ demand for energy.
 DR can help utilities manage this surge, and DR technology can enable pricing plans for EV owners that encourage charging during off-peak times.